Reporting the death of a Fidelity account owner

 From information on probate and wills, to guidelines for executors and trustees, we've developed the resources to help prepare you for the steps ahead.

-Our simple checklist will guide you through what documents to collect and what steps to take, giving you the confidence you need to plan for inheriting.
+Our simple checklist will guide you through what documents to collect and what steps to take, giving you the confidence you need to move forward.

 Taking the next step